top of page

 There are two main scenarios in the 1814 game.

-1. The Historical Scenario, where both armies start with their historical set up and the game lasts 12 rounds.
+1. The Historical Scenario, where both armies start with their historical set up and the game lasts 10 turns, each representing 2 days of real time.

 2. A What If scenario, exploring what might have happened if the Norwegians had decided to attack Sweden in the Spring of 1814, before the main Swedish army had returned from Germany.
 This is a race against time, where the Norwegians try to mobilise, supply and move their forces before the Swedes can bring their main army home.

-Each Turn represents two days of actual time, and the game runs for a maximum of 12 Turns - roughly three weeks of fighting.
-Both armies would have struggled to maintain fighting much beyond this time, especially the Norwegians.
+Each Turn represents two days of actual time, and the game runs for a maximum of 10 Turns - roughly three weeks of fighting.
+Both armies would have struggled to maintain fighting much beyond this time, especially the Norwegians, given the supply situation.

 The Map